lcsirmaz/aleph/README.md

-## aleph
+## Aleph
 Modular ALEPH programming language v2.4

-Aleph is a historical programming language; its name is an abbreviation for **A** **L**anguage **E**ncouraging **P**rogram **H**iearachy.
+Aleph is a historical programming language; the name is an acronym for **A** **L**anguage **E**ncouraging **P**rogram **H**iearachy.
 This is an Aleph complier written in Aleph.
 The language is described in the [Aleph Manual](https://lcsirmaz.github.io/aleph/manual.html);